g-script/better-tail/README.md

 So, I ended up decaffeinating it and rewriting it in pure JS.
 Then tweaked it as I wanted.

 What I came up with was great, working and all, but then I stumbled upon an issue where lines were mixed when file from which I was reading was being appended too fast.
-This **is** an [open issue of `tail`][tailissue]
+This **is** an [open issue of `tail`][tailissue].

 :thinking: “Why not use streams after all ?”
 Makes sense.

 Let me introduce you to `better-tail` then !

-*Note: not that it’s better than others, but other package names are either squatted or unavailable.*
+> _Note: not that it’s better than others, but other package names are either squatted or unavailable._

 :point_down::point_down::point_down: